-Due to the Federal Government’s ban on gatherings of more than 2 people, we have had to postpone face-to-face graduation ceremonies scheduled for July 2020.
-Students who are eligible to graduate will be graduated in absentia (without being present) at the first available date after their completion is confirmed and invited to attend a ceremony of their choosing within the next two years once gathering are permitted again.
+Due to the ongoing uncertainty around COVID-19 restrictions in Western Australia, we have had to postpone face-to-face graduation ceremonies scheduled for December 2020.
+Students who are eligible to graduate will be graduated in absentia (without being present) at the first available date after their completion is confirmed and invited to attend a ceremony of their choosing within the next two years.

-Your hardcopy award certificate will be posted to your semester address in studentConnect within a week of your in absentia graduation date.
+Your hardcopy award certificate will be posted to your Semester Address in studentConnect within 10 university working days of your in absentia graduation date.
 Certificates are posted by registered post within Australia, and DHL Courier for overseas, so allow at least 10 working days for delivery.
 You will also receive a digital testamur and Australian Higher Education Graduation Statement via My eQuals within 48 hours of your in absentia conferral.

 This decision has been made to ensure that our graduates are able to receive their confirmation of completion and continue with their career planning, while also recognising the importance of being able to have friends and family attend the face-to-face graduation ceremony event as a celebration, at a later time.
 Our highest priority is the safety of our staff, students, and the wider community.